 - Others wonder if he is not simply the same species as Au.
 Afarensis.

-The status of Au. anamensis is a good example of the current state of uncertainty concerning hominid fossils.
+The diverging opinions aboutf Au. anamensis are a good example of the current state of uncertainty concerning hominid fossils.

 Australopithecus afarensis lived in Ethiopia and Kenya roughly 3.7-3.0 Mya and so lived over a period of about a million years.
 Many bones of this species have been found, including the so-called “First Family”.
 With an ape-like face and cranium and long arms for climbing in trees, but small canines and definite bipedal capabilities in the knee and hip bones, she possessed a mixture of ape-like and hominin characteristics which enabled her to survive important environmental changes.
 Fossil remains of over 300 individuals have been found.
 Not only was she one of the longest-lived hominids, she is also the best known, because of Lucy.
 If there is a common “spokesperson” for australopiths in general and afarensis in particular, it is certainly Lucy, the 40% complete skeleton of a young afarensis woman found in Ethiopia.
 Her fame as a hominin fossil has made the tour of the world.

 Although Lucy could and did walk upright, she certainly had an awkward, swaying gait.
 Her brain was somewhat larger than a chimp’s and she probably used natural objects which she found, like sticks and stones, for tools.